Office: Schaefer Hall, Room 175

-I love both math and music (I play the violin) - two topics you can hear all about in How Mathematics and Music Relateis a 12-lecture DVD course from the Teaching Company.
+I love both math and music (I play the violin) - two topics you can hear all about in How Mathematics and Music Relate a 12-lecture DVD course from the Teaching Company.
 "Labor of Love" perfectly describes the process of doing putting this course together - both of those words are key.

-Questions about Math & Music?
-Post them to the Teaching Co. forum for the course.
-Past Courses
+(Have a question about Math & Music?
+Post it to the Teaching Co. forum for the course.)

 Lately I have done a lot of work surrounding Math & Social Justice, including running a break-out session at several Project NExT meetings, which included both Powerpoint Slides and Sample Activities.

 Outside of math, I enjoy lots of different sports, including ultimate frisbee, running (I finally ran a 5k in under 20 minutes!), biking, and swimming (Alex taught me how to swim butterfly so well that I can beat him now!)
 Sometimes I combine sports and do triathlons.
-I love traveling around the world - I took my family to China for my sabbatical year, volunteer for Obama, play the violin, and used to have long hair.
+I love traveling around the world with my family - most recently for a semester in Hong Kong, volunteer for Obama, and used to have long hair.
 (Here you can watch a barber in Ouarzazate, Morocco cutting off my pony tail.)